stratosphereips/StratosphereLinuxIPS/docs/flowalerts.md

 - Detect self-signed certificates using Zeek
 - Detect invalid certificates using Zeek
 - Detect multiple reconnection attempts to the same destination port with not established flows
+- Detect alerts from Zeek: Self-signed certs, invalid certs, port-scans and address scans, and password guessing

 The details of each detection follows.